cbonoz/stark24/README.md

 ZkPages
 ---

-Zero knowledge digital content single page store fronts on Starknet.
+Zero-knowledge digital content single-page storefronts on Starknet.

-Enable anyone to create a secure digital content store front page.
+Enable anyone to create a secure digital content storefront page.

 Going after the Consumer and Privacy categories for StarkHack 2024.